 The title screen is very different:

-- The game's title is "CD Sonic the Hedgehog", as opposed to "Sonic the Hedgehog CD".
+- The game's title is "CD Sonic the Hedgehog", rather than "Sonic the Hedgehog CD".

 - A gold emblem with the Sega logo and the copyright date (1993) is present, but was removed from the final version.